chyla/emacs-dotfiles/README.md

 ## Getting Started

 Clone the repository into the `~/.emacs.d/` directory and run the Emacs.
-When you clone the repository or pull new changes please recompile the elisp files.
-You can execute the `recompile-elisp` command.
+When you clone the repository or pull new changes please:

+- init and update git submodules with: `git submodule init ; git submodule update`
+- recompile the elisp files, you can execute the `recompile-elisp` command.

 ### Recomended software